link-u/certbot-dns-route53-less/README.md

-## Route53 plugin for Let's Encrypt client
+## Route53 plugin for Let's Encrypt client which requires less privileges

 ### Before you start

-It's expected that the root hosted zone for the domain in question already exists in your account.
+- Ensure your domain is already managed by route53
+- Ensure you have IAM with the policy, described in [examples/sample-aws-policy.json](examples/sample-aws-policy.json).
+  - Note that it requires less privileges than the original dns-route53 plugin.
+- Prepare correspondences the hosted zone ids and domains which you want to obtain certificates.

 ### Setup